nikhrushchev2/nikhrushchev2/README.md

 - 👋 Hi, I’m Nick.
 I am a co-founder of bynd.ai.
 It is a business development tool, based on AI/ML.
 Our mission is to help companies find more clients, saving time on research and cutting costs.
 - 👀 Interested in startups, SaaS companies, entrepreneurship and investments.
-- 🌱 I’m currently scouting for tech people, interested in joining us with leading position.
+- 🌱 I’m currently scouting for tech people, interested in joining.
 - 📫 You can always reach out to me via LinkedIn (https://www.linkedin.com/in/nkhrushchev/) or email (n.khrushchev@bynd.ai)

 <!---